 If you own an electronic device that folds, bends, twists, or deforms in some way, it most likely contains a rigid-flex PCB.
-These circuits contain many of the common elements in any PCB, like traces, vias, and even components mounted on a flexible ribbon.
+These circuits contain many of the elements in any PCB, like traces, vias, and even components mounted on a flexible ribbon.
 However, getting started with a comprehensive design for these circuits requires the right software specifically built for rigid-flex boards.

 Form factors are becoming more specialized and demanding.
 Industrial systems, complex instruments, and plenty of other systems require multiple boards with odd form factors.
 Building PCBs for these systems requires software that seamlessly integrates multiple design modalities into a single, intuitive interface.
 Only design software with an integrated design environment weaves these design tools into a single process and gives you the flexibility you need.

 Layout for Rigid-flex Design

 Rigid-flex design and multi-board design are joined at the hip by a flex ribbon.
 The only difference between the two types of designs is the presence or absence of flex ribbons.
 Rigid-flex boards use a ribbon, while boards in a multi-board connect using a connector and a cable.